A Complete Guide to Travel Agent Schools, 2024 [+Comparison Chart]

 2. Does the travel school have follow-up employment services?
 Will they continue to support you once you're out in the world?
 How do they do that?

 3. Are their alumnae ending up where you want to end up?
 Are their alumnae doing the jobs (or creating the jobs) that you want to do?
+(Check out HAR's travel jobs board for opportunities.)

 4. What does their data say?
 Beyond graduation/completion rate, how long does it take their students to get settled into the industry?

-Alternatives to Travel Agent School
+Alternatives to Travel Agent Schools

 Maybe you've gotten this far and decided that a travel agent school is not right for you.
 But you don't need to throw your arms up in surrender just yet because there are other options.